arnhemcr/financial/README.md

 This package represents a financial transaction as an instance of type Transaction.
 A transaction is the transfer of an amount of currency from one account to another.
 The transfer takes place on a date.
-It is described by a memo and optionally a code e.g. "AP" for automatic payment.
+It is described by a memo and code, also known as the description and transaction type respectively.
 A statement and its transactions belong to an account known as this account.

 This package offers: